swlaschin/fsharpforfunandprofit.com/troubleshooting-fsharp/index.md

 <a id="FS0072"></a>
 ## FS0072: Lookup on object of indeterminate type ##

-This occurs when “dotting into” an object whose type is unknown.
+This occurs when "dotting into" an object whose type is unknown.

 Consider the following example: